Peck & Peck

-Peck & Peck was a New York-based retailer of private label women's wear prominently located at 581 Fifth Avenue.
+Peck & Peck was a New York City-based retailer of private label women's wear prominently located at 581 Fifth Avenue.

 Peck & Peck was known for its classic clothes.
 Like Bonwit Teller and B. Altman and Company's post–World War II fashions, Peck & Peck personified and flourished in the pre-hippie era in New York when WASP fashion ruled stores and fashion magazines.

 To writers like Joan Didion, Peck & Peck was descriptor and shorthand for a certain fashion look.
 A store classic was the simple A-line dress.